 The capital of South Australia, Adelaide (population 1.3 million), is a vibrant, culturally diverse city.
 Thriving bars and restaurants serve local produce and some of the country's best wines, sourced from surrounding vineyards.
 Adelaide is an outdoor kind of place with wide boulevards and large public squares intersecting its grid-like centre, as well as extensive parklands and several beaches.
-The city is known as the festival capital of Australia, and has many major events on its calendar (see below).
 Join the locals at the popular Adelaide Central Market for gourmet produce and a bustling atmosphere, and head to the West End laneways of Peel and Leigh streets for funky bars and eateries.
 The city houses some of Australia's best galleries, including the Art Gallery of South Australia, which has the second largest collection of Australian and international artworks in the country, after Melbourne's National Gallery of Victoria.
 The nearby South Australian Museum has the largest collection of Australian Aboriginal artefacts in the world.

 Head to the coast and the mighty Murray River

-South Australia is one of the world's premier wine producing areas, and there are more than 200 wineries within a short drive of the capital, Adelaide.
+South Australia is one of the world's premier wine producing areas, and there are more than 200 wineries within a short drive of Adelaide.
 The state is home to 18 major winemaking regions and Australia's most iconic wine, Penfolds Grange.
-You can taste wines and eat superb gourmet produce (including olives, meats and cheeses) at many cellar doors in the various wine regions.
-Just 20 minutes by car from the centre of Adelaide is the cool climate grape growing area of the Adelaide Hills, where early German settlers influenced the food and architecture in historic towns such as Hahndorf.
-The most famous wine area is the Barossa, an hour's drive north-east of Adelaide.
-It's known for its five-star retreats, great food, high quality wines, old stone cottages and Lutheran church spires.
+Just 20 minutes by car from the centre of Adelaide is the cool-climate grape growing area of the Adelaide Hills, where early German settlers influenced the food and architecture in historic towns such as Hahndorf.
+The most famous wine area is the Barossa, a one-hour drive north-east of Adelaide.
+It's known for its five-star retreats, great food, high quality wines and old stone cottages.
 Make sure you leave time to discover other South Australian wine regions too, including the Clare Valley, McLaren Vale, the Coonawarra and Eden Valley.
 And don't miss the wildlife haven of Kangaroo Island.

-Join in the festivities in the festival state
+Join in the festivities of the festival state

-South Australia is known for its major events, and you might want to plan your visit to coincide with one of them.
+Some of the best events in Australia happen in South Australia, and you might want to plan your visit to coincide with one of them.
 Come to Adelaide between February and March to experience a riotous month of cabaret, circus and comedy at the Adelaide Fringe Festival.
 March is also the month of the Adelaide Festival, one of the world's biggest celebrations of art and culture, and WOMADelaide, featuring world music and dance in the Adelaide parklands.
 In late April and early May the focus is on local food and wine, when Tasting Australia comes to town (as well as elsewhere in the state).
 There's a hot date in June too, when the Adelaide Cabaret Festival kicks off.
 And that’s just the start.